 - How and when you were paid

 Along with complaints, WHD selects certain types of businesses or industries for investigations.
-Sometimes, a number of businesses in a specific industry or region will be examined.
-An investigation consists of several steps:
+Sometimes, they will investigate several companies in a specific industry or region.

-- A conference between the WHD representative and representatives of the business, during which the investigation process is explained.
+- A conference between the WHD representative and representatives of the business.
+The investigation process is explained to everyone.

-- Examination of records to determine what laws or exemptions apply to the business and its employees.
-These records can include those showing annual dollar volume of the business, the manufacture, handling or selling of goods moved in interstate commerce.
+- Examination of the records to determine what laws or exemptions apply to the business and its employees.
+These records can include the annual dollar volume of the company.
+They may also examine documents about the manufacturing, handling, or selling of products.

-- Examination of time and payroll records, note taking or making transcriptions or photocopies of information essential to the investigation.
+- Examination of time and payroll records, or making transcriptions or photocopies of information essential to the investigation.

 Recovery of Back Wages

-The following are the methods which the FLSA provides for recovering unpaid minimum wages and overtime wages:
+The following are the methods which the FLSA provides to recover unpaid wages and overtime wages:

-- An employee may file a private suit against an employer for back pay and an equal amount as liquidated damages, plus attorney's fees and court costs.
+- An employee may file a private lawsuit against an employer for back pay and an equal amount as liquidated damages*, plus attorney's fees and court costs.

 - The Secretary of Labor may obtain an injunction to restrain any person from violating the FLSA, including the unlawful withholding of proper minimum wage and overtime pay.

 Employers who willfully violate the minimum wage or overtime laws are subject to civil penalties of up to $1,000 for each willful violation.
-Willful violations of the FLSA may result in criminal prosecution and the violator can be subject to a fine of up to $10,000.
+Willful violations of the FLSA may result in criminal prosecution.
+The violator can be subject to a fine of up to $10,000.
 A second conviction may result in imprisonment.

 If you believe you may be owed back wages collected by WHD, you may search the WHD's database of workers, and if you find that you are owed money, you can submit a claim.